 How to Run with Your UA Connected Footwear + MapMy App

-If your Track Workout screen is missing either of those indicators, that means your shoes are not connected.
-Follow the tips outlined here to reconnect your shoes to the app.
+If the shoe icon on your Track Workout screen is missing the green checkmark, it means your shoes are not connected.
+Follow the tips outlined here to get your shoes connected to the app.

-To change activity types, tap the gear icon in the upper right > tap "See More Activities" > tap "All" > tap the search bar > type your desired activity type and tap to select it.
+To change activity type, tap the settings cog in the upper right > tap "See More Activities" > tap "All" > tap the magnifying glass > type your desired activity type and tap it.
 Note that this will remain your activity type for future workouts until changed by you.

-You can view a list of your workouts on our mobile application by opening the MapMy app and accessing your Training Dashboard or Activity Feed.
+Once you've completed a workout in your Connected Footwear, you can view it by opening the MapMy app and accessing your Training Dashboard or Activity Feed.

 On iOS, tap the "Training" icon in the bottom navigation bar.
 On Android, open the app's Menu by tapping the icon with three horizontal bars in the upper left corner of the app, then select "Dashboard" from the list.

 From the Dashboard, tab over to your Workouts list.
-All workouts recorded with your smart shoes will have a red shoe icon.
+All workouts recorded with your Connected Footwear are indicated by a red shoe icon, as seen below.
 Tap on a workout to view details.

 What is cadence and what does it measure?

-What is stride length and what does is measure?
+What is stride length and what does it measure?

 Your stride length is the distance between two consecutive steps of the same foot.
 Tracing your stride length can keep you from "overstriding," which is often linked to injury.
 Most beginner runners have a stride length that's too long.